In the ever-changing world of organisations, it is increasingly important to keep your teams effective, happy and engaged.

 Every employee will have a different personality and knowing the personality of each team member will allow you to best know and understand their strengths and weaknesses, and how you can use team building activities to enhance the strengths and allow them to work on their weaknesses.
 You can use personality tests to figure this out.

 Understanding each employees roles will also allow you to define responsibilities on specific tasks.

-This will maximise the talents and contributions of each individual member, whilst still forming an sense of cohesiveness for the employees to achieve things.
+This will maximise the talents and contributions of each individual member, whilst still forming a sense of cohesiveness for the employees to achieve things.

-Also, team building often involves changing the structure and processes of a team, so you need to understand the exact roles, and the fundamentally each role is plays within the team, before you go about changing each role.
+Also, team building often involves changing the structure and processes of a team, so you need to understand the exact roles, and the fundamentally each role plays within the team before you go about changing each role.

 4. Set SMART Goals

 A bit like setting expectations, setting goals outlining what you expect from your team in general, and from team building outcomes, will encourage and unite all employees.

 Setting goals gives each employee a united goal and a cohesive mission to work towards.
 This will create a sense of unity and trust and this will motivate people more.

 However, goals must also be realistic and achievable as employees need to feel that they can reach their goals in order to be motivated.